1. The Silk Spinner - Bombyx Mori and Bombyx Indica

 2. Beneficial Characteristics of the Silkworm

-This non negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
-It only feasts on mulberry leaves, hence produces a smooth, strong and round mulberry silk thread, the most desired quality of silk.
+This non-negligible flaw is also a great quality: the most luxurious silk comes from the Bombyx Mori/Indica.
+It only feasts on mulberry leaves, hence producing a smooth, strong and round mulberry silk thread, the most desired quality of silk.
 The wild silk spinner also contribute to local pollination and thus enhance the local botanical variety - just as bees do.

 3. The Life cycle of a Silkworm

 The whole life cycle of the Bombyx Mori/Indica are based on mulberry leaves.

 The Caterpillar phase

-Once born the baby silkworm exclusively feeds on mulberry leaves throughout the day, seven days a week for more than a month (like a self-serve buffet with unlimited supply).
+Once born the baby caterpillar feeds exclusively on mulberry leaves throughout the day, seven days a week for more than a month (like a self-serve buffet with unlimited supply).
 When it comes to food preferences, the caterpillar is naturally attracted to the mulberry odorant: cis-jasmone.
-Therefore its ability to eat amplifies in front of white mulberry leaves.
-After having had the buffet of their life (literally because it is the last time they eat during their whole life cycle) they weigh around 10.000 times their initial weight.
+Therefore, its ability to eat increases when confronted by white mulberry leaves.
+After having had the buffet of their life (literally because this is the last time they eat during their whole life cycle) they weigh around 10.000 times their initial weight.
 The accumulation of energy from feasting on the Mulberry leaves allows them to start spinning their protective cocoon.

 It's cocoon time!!